rguerraty/rguerraty.github.io/_pages/teaching.md

 I have taught undergraduate and graduate courses such as General Relativity, Classical Mechanics, Electromagnetism, Newtonian Physics, among others, both for engineering and physics and astronomy programs.

-Any material from any course I am teaching will be posted on this site.
+Any resources from my courses will be posted here soon.